 Of course, the most common application for SOs is within data centers, where they help power essential hardware and software.
 SOs offer the user the ability to monitor how efficient the power supply is so that they can make adequate adjustments.

-This means networks will consistently receive the right amount of power to ensure better performance.
+Understanding the common applications of SO power cords and how they work ensures networks receive the right amount of power to ensure better performance.
 The added durability of SOs such as SOOWs means cables won’t require regular repairs or replacements.

 Common Application II: Construction Sites